nadrino/kotor-walkthrough/kotor/walkthrough/030_Dantooine.md

 	- **A lightsaber??**
 	- I killed some of them on the plains. (reask)
 	- I will come back if I find their leader.
-- On the Bridge talk with Juhani (this dialog option will disappear after)
-    - Are you doing alright?
-    - **You're too fragile, Juhani.**
-    - Perhaps you just need more time.
-    - If I see you begin to slip back, I will intervene.
 - Go left (east) in the grass field
     - Kill max amount of mobs
 - Level up 12 before Mandalorians